tryhardfifi/breathe/README.md

-# breathe 💨💨
+# breathe: Peripheral breath trainer 💨💨

-This is a very simple app that helps you breathe correctly while you work on the computer.
-The app window is very small and always stays on top so you can look at it peripherally.
+Breathe is a peripheral breath trainer, it helps you breathe correctly so you can stay calm and focus on what matters.
+Breathe's window is small and it always stays on top so you can look at it peripherally, while doing other stuff.

 ## Motivation
 I did this 5 minute project after reading some articles on how breathing correctly can help you focus and can calm you.
 I don't expect this to work for everyone but it does indeed work for me.
 Some of the articles: